OneOffTech/parse-document-model-python/README.md

 - `DocumentAttributes`: General attributes for the document (currently reserved for the future).
 - `PageAttributes`: Specific page related attributes, such as the page number.
-- `TextAttributes`: Text related attributes, such as bounding boxes.
+- `TextAttributes`: Text related attributes, such as bounding boxes or level.
 - `BoundingBox`: A box that specifies the position of a text in the page.
+- `Level`: The specific level of the text within a document, for example, for headings.

 ## Getting started